NeuralVFX/basic-libtorch-dll/README.md

 # Basic-Libtorch-DLL
 A "Hello World" example for building a DLL using Libtorch.
-This particular one is designed to work with Unreal Engine.
+This This example Run Style Transfer on a live video feed, and is designed to work with Unreal Engine.

 ## Requirements:
 - Cmake